davidhassell/cmip7repack/README.md

 METHOD
-       Each  input  FILE  is  analysed  using  h5stat  and h5dump, and then repacked using h5repack, which changes the layout for objects in new output file.
+       Each  input  FILE  is  analysed  using  h5stat  and h5dump, and then repacked using h5repack, which changes the layout for objects in the new output file.
 All file attributes and data values are unchanged.

 OPTIONS
        -d size